 Not all fats are the same.
 Some have been found to have a negative impact on health, while others are beneficial.
 We recommend choosing foods that contain mostly unsaturated fats ('good fats') and are low in saturated and trans fats ('bad fats').
 Research has found that replacing saturated fat with unsaturated fat in our diet reduces the risk of heart disease.
-For more information about heart disease visit the National Heart Foundation website.
+For more information about heart disease visit the Heart Foundation website.

 All fats are high in energy (kilojoules), and so can contribute to weight gain.
+Being above a healthy weight increases the link of 13 cancers and a range of other health problems.

 Unsaturated fats include monounsaturated fats and polyunsaturated fats.